Brekkulækur Team

 Pálina Arinbjarnadóttir

-Growing up at Brekkulækur, she is an important part of the horseback riding tours and is familiar with everything in the guest house.
+Growing up at Brekkulækur, she is guiding the horseback riding tours some hiking tours and is familiar with everything in the guest house.
+She knows everything about the birds in Iceland.
 She has been riding since she could walk.
 Driving and keeping the herd of horses running free is her specialty.
-From August to May she studies at the Akureyri High school with the focus on art.

 Sigrún Valbergsdóttir

 is a multi-talented woman.
-She studied in Germany, is a stage manager at the theatre, works for Icelandic radio and teaches at the Icelandic Tourist Institute.
-However, she does spend every summer in the countryside and has worked with us as a guide, cook and consultant from the beginning.
+She studied in Germany, is a stage manager at the theatre, works for Icelandic radio and was a teacher at the Icelandic tour guide school for many years.
+She vowed to spend plenty of time in nature every summer to compensate.
+From the very beginning until today she has supported us as a guide, advisor and so much more.

 Maríus Þór Jónasson